Eva Kaili

-Eva Kaili (Εύα Καϊλή; born 26 October 1978) is a Greek politician who has been a member of the European Parliament (MEP) since 2014.
+Eva Kaili (Εύα Καϊλή; born 26 October 1978) is a Greek politician who was a member of the European Parliament (MEP) from 2014 to 2024.
 She served as one of fourteen vice presidents of the European Parliament from January 2022 until she was arrested in December 2022 and charged with corruption as part of the Qatar corruption scandal at the European Parliament.

-She was a Member of the Hellenic Parliament from 2007 to 2012 and, before her political career, was a news presenter for Greek television channel MEGA Channel from 2004 to 2007.
-Following her arrest on 9 December 2022, Kaili has been held in pre-trial detention in Brussels and, through her lawyers, has denied all charges against her.
+Kaili was a Member of the Hellenic Parliament from 2007 to 2012.
+Before her political career, she was a news presenter for Greek television channel MEGA Channel from 2004 to 2007.
+Following her arrest on 9 December 2022, Kaili was held in pre-trial detention in Brussels until 14 April 2023, when she was released to house arrest with an electronic bracelet, a measure that was lifted on 25 May 2023.
+Through her lawyers, Kaili denied all charges.
+In September 2023, she secured an internal inquiry into how evidence against her was collected.
+In February 2024, Kaili announced she would not run for re-election as an MEP.

 Early life and education

 Kaili was born in October 1978 in Thessaloniki to parents Maria Ignatiadou and Alexandros Kailis.
-She has a younger sister, Mantalena, who is CEO of ELONTech, an organisation aligned to Kaili's parliamentary work on emerging technologies.
+She has a younger sister, Madalena, who is CEO of ELONTech, an organisation aligned to Kaili's parliamentary work on emerging technologies.

 Kaili studied architecture and civil engineering at the Aristotle University of Thessaloniki.
+In 2001, she was President of the School of Architecture Students' Association.
 She continued her studies at the University of Piraeus where she obtained a Master of Arts degree in international and European affairs in 2008.

 Career

-Before her political career, Kaili was a newscaster at Mega Channel from 2004 until 2007.
+Kaili was a newscaster at Mega Channel from 2004 until 2007.

 In 1992, Kaili joined the PASOK Youth.
-In 2001, she was President of the School of Architecture Students' Association and by 2002, she was already the youngest member to be elected to the Thessaloniki City Council.
+In 2002, she became the youngest member to be elected to the Thessaloniki City Council.